Testosterone Side Effects & Allegations of “Off Label” Marketing

 No. This is where the disease was created.
-“Low T” or “Andropause” are age related conditions where a man’s testosterone level drops as he gets older — this is natural.
+“Low T” or “Andropause” are age related conditions where a man’s testosterone level drops as he gets older.
+This is natural.
 The pharmaceutical industry, however, recognizing that all men will have lower testosterone as they age, and praying on the ambiguity in the diagnostic criteria of lower testosterone levels, promoted the condition of “low t” or “andropause”.
+With therapy, however, testosterone side effects can for outweigh the benefits.
 As mentioned above, this type of use is not FDA approved, and the safety and efficacy is not established for patients who do not have “classic hypogondism”.

 Nonetheless, the “Low T” marketing campaigns promoted the use of testosterone therapy for the age related lower testosterone targeting general symptomology that may nor may not be associated with low testosterone levels.
 The symptoms such as decreased energy or decreases in muscle mass may have nothing to do with lower testosterone levels but may be the result of other coexisting conditions, concomitant medications or simply the aging process.
 The majority of men on testosterone therapy are not those with “classic hypogonadism” but men with “low t’, which is not an indicated and approved use of the drug.